Jerry Haynes: The "Mr. Peppermint" years

 During these early years, Mr. Peppermint began at 7:30 AM and ran for one hour, competing in its last half-hour with the national CBS broadcast of Captain Kangaroo but usually winning its time slot.
 National trends shifted, however, and in 1970, the show was replaced by a talk program for the adult audience.
 Haynes moved back to the Channel 8 news team, reporting on sports (as he did for a few years in the 1950s before the Mr. Peppermint assignment) alongside sports director Verne Lundquist (later of CBS Sports fame); included among the sports legends Haynes interviewed (in much the same "subdued and respectful manner" as his Mr. Peppermint persona) were Joe Namath, Merlin Olsen, Hayden Fry, the then-head football coach of Southern Methodist University, Dallas Cowboys head coach Tom Landry and their then-star quarterback Roger Staubach.
-Haynes reported on the Cowboys' home of Texas Stadium as it neared completion and prepared for its inaugural season in 1971.
+Haynes reported on the Cowboys' home of Texas Stadium as it neared completion and prepared for its inaugural season in 1971, and on the newly relocated Texas Rangers home of Arlington Stadium as the former minor league ballpark completed upgrades and renovations, preparing for the Rangers' inaugural season the following year, bringing the American League to the state of Texas.

 After the Federal Communications Commission called in 1975 for more educational programming for children, Haynes donned the candy-striped suit again, this time for a retooled Peppermint Place, a taped half-hour kids' magazine-style program, still originating from the WFAA studios.
 The show continued in that format for over 20 years, eventually being syndicated to 108 markets nationwide before ending its run in 1996.